-Consistent with the National Historic Preservation Act (NHPA) of 1966 implementing regulations (36 CFR Part 800), U.S. Department of Defense (DoD) Instruction 4710.02, Interactions with Federally Recognized Tribes; AFI 90-2002, Air Force Interaction with Federally Recognized Tribes; and Air Force Manual (AFMAN) 32-7003, Environmental Conservation; the Department of the Air Force (DAF) is also consulting with federally recognized tribes.
-Those tribes that are historically affiliated with the Eielson AFB geographic region are invited to consult on proposed undertakings that have a potential to affect properties of cultural, historic, or religious significance to the tribes.
-The tribal coordination process is distinct from NEPA consultation or the Interagency Intergovernmental Coordination for Environmental Planning process and requires separate notification of relevant tribes.
+Consistent with the National Historic Preservation Act (NHPA) implementing regulations (36 CFR 800), Department of Defense (DoD) Instruction 4710.02, Interactions with Federally Recognized Tribes; AFI 90-2002, Air Force Interaction with Federally Recognized Tribes; and AFMAN 32-7003, Environmental Conservation; the Department of the Air Force (DAF) is also consulting with federally recognized Tribes.
+Those Tribes that are historically affiliated with the Eielson AFB geographic region are invited to consult on proposed undertakings that have a potential to affect properties of their cultural, historic, or religious significance.
+The tribal coordination process is distinct from NEPA consultation or the Interagency Intergovernmental Coordination for Environmental Planning process and requires separate notification of relevant Tribes.
 The timelines for tribal consultation are also distinct from those of intergovernmental consultations.
-The Eielson AFB point-of-contact for Native American tribes is the Installation Commander.
-The Eielson AFB point-of-contact for consultation with the Tribal Historic Preservation Officer and the Advisory Council on Historic Preservation (ACHP) is the Cultural Resources Manager.
+The Eielson AFB contact for Native American Tribes is the Installation Commander.
+The

+Eielson AFB contact for consultation with the Tribal Historic Preservation Officer and the Advisory Council on Historic Preservation (ACHP) is the Cultural Resources Manager.

-The Native American tribal governments that will be coordinated with regarding this action are listed in Appendix A. Copies of Government-to-Government consultation letters may also be found in Appendix A.
+Appendix A lists Native American tribal governments that will be coordinated with regarding this action and provides copies of Government-to-Government consultation letters.